prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 ### Resolving multiple identifiers

-Among others, LiveIntent's user id module can be configured to resolve the attributes 'nonId' (resolved by default, exposed as 'lipbid'), 'uid2', 'medianet' and 'bidswitch'.
-Each of these attributes will result in a separate id returned by LiveIntent's user id module.
-For example, in case `nonId` and `uid2` are configured to be resolved and both values could successully be resolved, the `request.userId` object would look like this:
+Among others, LiveIntent's user id sub-module can be configured to resolve the attributes 'nonId' (resolved by default, exposed as 'lipbid'), 'uid2', 'medianet' and 'bidswitch'.
+Each of these attributes will result in a separate id returned by LiveIntent's user id sub-module.
+For example, in case `nonId` and `uid2` are configured to be resolved and both values could successfully be resolved, the `request.userId` object would look like this:

 {% highlight javascript %}
 ```